mussatto/mussatto.github.io/_posts/2016-10-13-appengine-datastore.markdown

 ---
 layout: post
 title:  "Java - AppEngine datastore + objectify"
-date:   2016-10-07 00:00:00
+date:   2016-10-13 00:00:00
 categories: java appengine datastore objectify tutorial
 ---

-This is a tutorial about how to setup objectify in a java google AppEngine project in order to access datastore.
+This is a tutorial about how to setup the objectify framework in a java google AppEngine project in order to access datastore in a Java + gradle project.

+An entity representing a Comment without relationships will be created.

 ### Add dependencies